 The key parameters (homophily and influence) are highlighted gray.
-Homophily has a power of 99.5%, the influence effect a power of 34.5%.
-Assuming that the simulated mathematical models are indeed a good representation of the real social processes, we could expect to find a significant influence effect in one out of three studies.
+Homophily has a power of 99.5 percent, the influence effect a power of 34.5 percent.
+Assuming that the simulated mathematical models are indeed a good representation of the real social processes, we could expect to find a significant influence effect in one of the three studies.
 This is not likely to be a sufficiently good expectation.
-Note that some mean parameter estimates differ from the simulated values in Table 3 even though estimates of SAOMs in general are consistent with simulated values (Block et al., 2017).
+Note that some mean parameter estimates differ from the simulated values in Table 3 even though estimates of SAOMs in general are consistent with simulated values (Block et al. 2018).
 These deviations are explained by the fact that the simulation model was specified and run on a complete friendship network of 120 actors.
-Only after the simulation, a sub data set of 60 actors was extracted.
-This affects the estimates of all parameters that correlate with density, clustering- and distance-related statistics.
-For example, propinquity matters less in this re-estimation that is based on just two communities.
+Only after the simulation, a subdata set of 60 actors was extracted.
+This affects the estimates of all parameters that correlate with density-, clustering-, and distance-related statistics.
+For example, propinguity matters less in this

+Table 4.
+Percentage of Significant Findings (in a 95 Percent Confidence Interval) of the Homophily (First Value) and the Social Influence Parameter (Second Value) in Five Different Cases in Which Sample Size (Number of Local Communities) and Number of Data Collection Waves Vary.^a reestimation that is based on just two communities.
 The density parameter, however, is more pronounced as it balances out the higher levels of network clustering and the smaller effect of the propinquity parameter.
 The parameter estimates are thus not unbiased in this example.
-Still, the power of most of these network-related effects is high.
-The power of the attribute shape effects (linear and quadratic) is very low which is in line with our initial discussion that attribute-related effects are particularly prone to have a low statistical power.
+Still the power of most of these network-related effects is high.
+The power of the attribute shape effects (linear and quadratic) is very low, which is in line with our initial discussion that attribute-related effects are particularly prone to have a low statistical power.